House of European History

 A new museum for Europe

-The iconic Eastman building in Parc Léopold at the heart of the European quarter in Brussels has been renovated and extended to transform into the House of European History - a new museum telling the story of Europe and the European Union.
+The iconic Eastman building in Parc Léopold at the heart of the European quarter in Brussels was constructed in 1935 as a dental clinic for disadvantaged children.
+It has been renovated and extended to transform it into the House of European History – a new museum telling the story of Europe and the European Union.

 Image by House of European History / European Union, 2019 – EP